ai-saleh/coffee-sales-analysis/README.md

 #### 1.1 Data Import Strategy

 Power Query serves as the primary data handling tool.
-However, given the relatively small size of our datasets, alternative methods would be equally effective.
+However, given the relatively small size of the datasets, alternative methods would be equally effective.

 - **Source Files** (located in 'datasets' folder):
   - orders.csv